hobbit-project/java-sdk-example/README.md

 ## FAQ
 If `checkHealth()` methods hangs up, then look for the errors (via Ctrl+F) in console output.
 Components execution is parallel, so critical errors will not fail the whole process.

+The detailed description of the development and debug process with Java SDK can be found [here](https://github.com/hobbit-project/java-sdk).